drensber/buttons-and-display/README.md

 # Button controlled display

-This ia a fairly simple example of a program that will change the state of a time display depending on buttons that are pressed and held or released.
+Change the state of a time display depending on the state of buttons that are pressed and held or released.

+It's fairly simple and generic embedded software functionality.
+The more novel thing I've done here is make all of the application-level code use an abstraction layer that can be linked against either FreeRTOS, Zephyr, or a unit test environement.

 ## Building the code